Cookie Run: Kingdom: Act 1: Crispia and Beast-Yeast

-A long time after this altercation, GingerBrave, the game's main protagonist, along with his friends Wizard Cookie and Strawberry Cookie, find themselves in the ruins of a former kingdom.
-Over the course of the game, they rebuild the kingdom.
-The trio later meets Chili Pepper Cookie and Custard Cookie III and set off on a long chase after a Cake Hound, a dog-like creature made from a slice of cake, that stole and ran off with the kingdom's crown.
-As the group journey across the various regions of Crispia, one of the game's major continents, the crown quickly becomes irrelevant as they learn about the history of the fallen kingdoms and Dark Enchantress Cookie's plans.
-They begin their search for the Ancient Cookies, along with various other powerful Cookie figures, to enlist their help in defeating Dark Enchantress Cookie.
+A long time after this altercation the main protagonist of the story, GingerBrave, alongside a few friends find themselves in the ruins of a former kingdom.
+Over the course of the game, they rebuild the kingdom and journey across the various regions of Crispia, the game's first major continent.
+As they travel they learn about the history of the fallen kingdoms and Dark Enchantress Cookie's plans.
+They soon begin a search for the Ancient Cookies, along with various other powerful Cookie figures, to enlist their help in defeating Dark Enchantress Cookie.